Judge dissolves order stopping execution; inmate due to die tonight at Angola

 Trending News

-Judge Richard "Chip" Moore of the 19th Judicial District in Baton Rouge temporarily delayed the execution and summoned lawyers to his courtroom in Baton Rouge.

-He was considering Tuesday morning whether to let a Buddhist spiritual adviser testify on Hoffman's behalf.
-Lawyer Connell Archey, representing the state, said it wasn't necessary.
+"Jessie has asked us to fight for him until the end," Kappel said.

+Hoffman's lawyers had wanted his spiritual adviser to tell Moore about Buddhist religious practices, but the state said there was no point because federal courts had considered the same evidence and ruled against the inmate.

-"This matter has already been tried" and Hoffman lost arguments in federal court, Archey said.
+"This matter has already been tried" and Hoffman lost, said lawyer Connell Archey, representing Louisiana said.
 It was pointless to follow the same path since precedent dictates that the execution should proceed, he said.

 But Hoffman lawyer Kathryn Burke said Louisiana law allows people broader religious rights and that Hoffman should be allowed to pursue them.

-Archey also said Hoffman's team engaged in "gamesmanship" but preparing the current court case last Wednesday but not bringing it until Monday.
-Burke said that while their motion was out together then, there was a federal court stay in effect at the time and it would have been rejected as moot.
+Archey also said Hoffman's team engaged in "gamesmanship" by preparing the current court case last Wednesday but not bringing it until Monday.
+Burke said the federal court stay in effect at the time and would have made the current suit moot.

 The U.S. Supreme Court and federal courts in Alabama have upheld nitrogen hypoxia executions.
-Alabama has killed for people using the method.
+Alabama has killed four people using the method.

-Moore on Tuesday had not yet addressed the heart of Hoffman's case.

-Witnesses for the state say that, if Hoffman breathes deeply, the nitrogen will force oxygen from his lungs and render him unconscious quickly.
-At a federal court hearing two weeks ago, Hoffman's witnesses said instinct would likely lead the inmate to hold his breathe and that he would die in a cruel or unusual manner
+Witnesses for the state said in a federal court hearing two weeks ago that, if Hoffman breathes deeply, the nitrogen will force oxygen from his lungs and render him unconscious quickly.
+At the same hearing, Hoffman's witnesses said instinct would likely lead the inmate to hold his breath and that he would die in a cruel or unusual manner

 In a court filing Monday, Hoffman said breathing in pure nitrogen would impact his ability to practice meditative breathing and cause him to panic instead.